sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

 <!-- description --> Allow the user to create a customer record in an MDK app.

 ## Prerequisites
-- You have created an MDK app as described in [Create Your First Mobile App with the Mobile Development Kit (MDK)](https://developers.sap.com/mission.mobile-dev-kit-get-started.html).
+- You have created an MDK app as described in [Create Your First Mobile App with the mobile development kit (MDK)](https://developers.sap.com/mission.mobile-dev-kit-get-started.html).

 ## You will learn
   - How to create a customer record